mkothari93/weather-dashboard/README.md

 # Weather Dashboard

 ### Purpose
-The purpose of this project is to create a daily planner for standard business hours.
-A user can add items to the daily planner and it will save the items in local storage.
+The purpose of this project is to create a Weather Dashboard taking user input of a city name.
+Once searched, the page displays the name of city searched, the state in which the city is located, the current date, and the current weather.
+The current weather consists of the tempature, wind speed, humidity, and uv index.
+In addition, the page displays the five day forecast for the city searched.

 ### Built With
 * HTML